Auxxme/Phone-Shop-Web/README.md

 # Phone-Shop-Web
-This is Phone Shop website Project using HTML,Php, Css
+This is Phone Shop website Project using php ,HTML, Css